SupuniNuwarapaksha/ShoppingListApp/README.md

 - From the profile you can view your recycle bin and logout option
 - You can restore or delete lists from the recycle bin

+### Set up
+- Download the project
+- Go to project folder directory
+- Run "npm install" and "yarn install"
+- Run "npm start"
+- Run on your emulator or use expo app on your android mobile phone